Massage in the area of the superior fibers of the muscle.

 Its fibers connect with many other muscles and structures in this area.
 Among other spots, it attaches to the

-Trigger points in this muscle are often caused by active overload or by satellite trigger points.
+Trigger points in this muscle are often activated by active overload or by satellite trigger points.

-Feeling the muscle is very easy and will not be challenging for you.
+Feeling the muscle is easy.
 Simply contract it by moving the corners of your mouth downwards and the skin of your neck upwards.

-Now you can feel the extention of the muscle over a large area.
+Now you can feel the muscle throughout its entire length.

 But it’s also possible to palpate it more accurately: